vaadin-component-factory/vcf-month-picker/README.md

 This component is part of [Vaadin Component Factory](https://github.com/vaadin-component-factory).

 ## Features
-* Month & Year Selection: Allows users to pick a month and year in YYYY-MM format.
+* Month & Year Selection: Allows users to pick a month and year via textfield or overlay.
 * Configurable Range: Set minimum and maximum selectable years.
 * Customizable Labels & Placeholders: Supports custom text for better user experience.
+* Customizable formats: Different combinations of month and year placeholder possible, e.g. "MM.YYYY", "MMYY", "YY-MM", ...
 * Disabled & Read-only Modes: Component can be set as non-interactive when needed.
 * Clear Button Support: Option to reset the selection.
 * Theming & Styling: Uses CSS custom properties for easy styling.